sequel to The Only Gift

 “What do you hear, Martin?”

 “Oh, if I’m quiet, the night birds, the wind in the leaves, the waves crashing against the limestone cliffs of Inis Mór.
 And I’ll talk with whomever turns up.
 I do love a good chat.”
 He nodded his head in rhythm, his foot tapping through a few measures. “‘Tis the last tune they’re playing now.
-We always end the evening with The Mist on the Mountain.”
+We always end the evening with The Mist-covered Mountain.”
 He bent to her.
 “But to truly answer your question, I often talk with Eimear.
 With Rosie, if she’s over home.
 Sometimes Flynn.
 But every night, every night, I spend a moment with Lily.”

 “Does she speak to you?”